 12 Which are the most effective clear-air and hydrometeor-scatter propagation models to allow effective frequency coordination and interference potential evaluation between earth stations for geostationary-satellite systems and those for non-geostationary satellite systems sharing the same frequencies on a “bidirectional working” basis?

+13 What method best describes building entry loss, that is the additional loss due to a terminal being inside a building?

+14 What method best describes additional loss due to clutter, which refers to objects, such as buildings or vegetation, which are on the surface of the Earth but not actually terrain?

+15 What is the correlation of interfering signals on multiple paths?

 further decides

-that the above studies should be completed by 2019.
+that the results of the above studies should be included in ITU-R Recommendations and/or Reports and that the above studies should be completed by 2023.

 NOTE – Priority will be given to studies relating to §§ 2, 5, 6, 8, 9 and 10.